What Are California’s Airbag Warranty Laws?

 - Defective inflators – The inflator is the component that releases gas to inflate the airbag during a crash.
 In recent years, there have been widespread recalls due to defective inflators that can rupture or deploy with excessive force, leading to airbag failure or injury to vehicle occupants.

 - Sensor malfunction – Airbags are triggered by sensors that detect changes in vehicle speed, deceleration, and impact force.
-If these sensors malfunction or fail, it can cause the airbags to deploy too early, too late, or not at all.
+If these sensors malfunction or fail, the airbags can deploy too early, too late, or not at all.

 - Electrical issues –Airbag systems rely on electrical wiring and connectors to transmit signals and commands.
 Faulty wiring or connectors can disrupt the communication between the airbag components, leading to defective deployment.